bitdump/BLHeli/BLHeli_32 ARM/README.md

 - Added input signal status reporting
 - Added programmable startup music

-This Suite should be used with this test code: http://www.mediafire.com/folder/xeapg7afxxxba/BLHeliSuite_32Beta
+The 32.3.0.4 Beta Suite should be used with this test code: https://www.mediafire.com/folder/dx6kfaasyo24l/BLHeliSuite

 Note that programmable startup music is not yet implemented in this Suite.